robamler/robamler.github.io/_pages/about.md

   - /about.html
 ---

-I am a Postdoctoral machine learning researcher at [Disney Research](https://disneyresearch.com), Pittsburgh.
+I am a postdoctoral machine learning researcher at [Disney Research](https://disneyresearch.com), Pittsburgh.
 My research interests include scalable algorithms for approximate Bayesian inference, and applications to natural language processing (NLP).

 I joined Disney Research in September of 2016, where I've since been working in the statistical machine learning group lead by [Stephan Mandt](http://stephanmandt.com).